jeremyaboyd/Stagecraft/blog.md

 Maybe I can make it appear like an old black and green CRT using some CSS... and by me...
 I mean Claude.

 I think that COULD be cool, but also simple.
 I will start with that idea, and if there is a lot of time, maybe I can recreate it in Unity after.

+**4:54PM**

+I'm getting ADHD sidetracked.
+I'm back on the language, and realized `ON START` makes no sense.
+It should be `ON NEW` as it is specific to starting a new game.
+But by doing that, I'd need to probably also add `ON LOAD` and `ON SAVE` but those feel less useful, so maybe I don't?

+Either way, I should change the sample game to `ON NEW` and possibly narrate an introduction.